Brett Phillips: Baltimore Orioles

-Phillips was acquired by the Baltimore Orioles for cash considerations at the trade deadline one day later on August 2.
-The back of his Orioles jersey featured his surname above uniform number 66, a word play on the name of an American multinational energy company.
-After going 2-for-17 with two doubles and nine strikeouts, he was replaced by Kyle Stowers on the team's 40-man roster and designated for assignment seventeen days later on August 19.
+Phillips was traded to the Baltimore Orioles for cash at the trade deadline one day later, on August 2, 2022.
+The back of his Orioles jersey featured his surname above uniform number 66, a word play on the Phillips 66 company name.

+In 2022 for Baltimore, after going 2-for-17 with two doubles (.118/.118/.235) and nine strikeouts, he was replaced by Kyle Stowers on the team's 40-man roster and designated for assignment 17 days later on August 19.
 He cleared waivers and was outrighted to the Norfolk Tides three days later on August 22.
 He would've forfeited more than $300,000 remaining on his $1.4 million salary for 2022 had he elected to become a free agent.
-He elected free agency on October 6, 2022.
+He elected free agency on October 6.